OmarSulaivany/XOR_Gate/README.md

+# For Machine Learning absolute begginers.
-# Solving XOR gate problem with Neural Network using keras in Tensorflow 2.2 library.
+Solving XOR gate problem with Neural Network using keras in Tensorflow 2.2 library.
 Please make sure you have Tensorflow and other some other packages installed if not, you can install tensorflow using the following command:

 ```bash